Colorado Scenic Byways Map

 Places to Stay & Fun Things to Do

 Modern cabins on landscaped grounds, 42 miles west of Fort Collins, along the Wild and Scenic Cache la Poudre River.
 Bighorn is peaceful, relaxing, cozy and comfortable.
 Smoke-free studios to 3-bedrooms.

 Along the Cache la Poudre North Park Scenic Byway near Walden this classic campground has tent sites, RV sites, rustic cabins.
 Near: Michigan Reservoir, Poudre River, fishing, hiking, biking, ATVing.

-In Walden on Main Street: Remodeled 1, 2 & 3 bedroom suites, kitchenette inn rooms, 2-bedroom cabins have full kitchens.
-North Park trails and sand dunes: ATV, hike, bike, snowmobile, fish, hunt.
+In Walden on Main Street: 1, 2, and 3 bedroom suites; kitchenette inn rooms; 2-bedroom cabins with full kitchens.
+PLAY in North Park -- Trails and Sand Dunes: ATV, hike, bike, wildlife, snowmobile, fish, hunt.